Welcome!

 Please, make yourself at home.
 Allow me to show you around –

-The blog is where I discuss and illustrate the principles and values embraced here including my own experience to help you in relating to the horse in freedom, gaining relative knowledge of the horse body-mind and the human body-mind.
-Stay inspired and motivated to hone the practicle discipline of unbound stewardship for the horse and yourself.
-I’d love to hear from you with comments and questions.
+The blog is where I share the principles and values embraced here including my own experience to help you in relating to the horse in freedom, gaining relative knowledge of the horse body-mind and the human body-mind.
+Stay inspired and motivated to hone the practical discipline of unbound stewardship for the horse and yourself.

 The Glossary is where I feature words and phrases that have technical relevance, special meaning or importance for the principles and practices of relating to the horse in freedom.
 Feel free to drop me a line with words and phrases you’d like to see defined and discussed.